 - Creating tables based on XML feeds

-Tables created with wpDataTables can be configured to be editable from WordPress back-end or front-end, if they are MySQL based, or created with Table Constructor.
-There are several ways of editing tables: editing tables through a popup form, inline-editing, or Excel-like / Spreadsheet editing.
-In these documentation sections you can find all the details on how to use the editing functionality:
+Tables created with wpDataTables can be configured to be editable from either the WordPress back-end or front-end if they are MySQL based or created manually.
+There are several ways of editing tables.
+Tables can be edited through a popup form, by inline-editing, or by Excel-like / Spreadsheet editing.
+In the documentation’s sections you’ll find the necessary details on how to use the editing functionality:

-ChartsCreating dynamic charts in WordPress with HighCharts, Chart.js or Google Charts rendering engines wpDataTables allows creating dynamic charts in WordPress, at the moment it supports 3 rendering engines: Google Charts, Highcharts (allows separate license for commercial usage), and Chart.js.
-All charts base on wpDataTables as on data sources, and can be linked to the table filtering, sorting to dynamically redraw in the front-end, which is useful for representation of numeric data.
+ChartsCreating dynamic charts in WordPress with HighCharts, Chart.js or Google Charts rendering engines wpDataTables allows creating dynamic charts in WordPress.
+Currently, it supports 3 rendering engines: Google Charts, Highcharts (requires a separate license for commercial usage), and Chart.js.
+Any charts based on wpDataTables data sources can be linked to the table filtering and sorting features, to dynamically redraw in the front-end – which is useful for representing numeric data.

-wpDataTables isn’t just a plain table editor – each table can be packed with lots of advanced features – such as responsive design, conditional formatting (highlighting), sorting, calculating totals, and other:
+wpDataTables isn’t your ordinary table editor.
+Every table you create can be packed with advanced features of your choosing – features like responsive design, conditional formatting (highlighting), sorting, calculating totals, and more.